 For our farm, we’ve taken a leap into raising antibiotic-free, vegetable-fed turkeys, which has been a new opportunity for us.
 We were approached by Jennie-O Turkey Store to raise antibiotic-free, vegetable-fed turkeys back in July 2016.
 This is part of why I’m excited to start the conversation here on this blog regarding our new adventure and how it’s working for us.

 Lara is Minnesota Turkey’s Communications and Assistant Executive Director and she has worked for the organization for over 21 years.
 Lara coordinates all communications activities for the organization including Gobbles magazine, various member email newsletters, website, social media, and working with the media.
 She also assists with the planning of several annual events, including the Midwest Poultry Federation Convention.

-Lara writes an occasional blog post for Agriculture.com‘s Women in Ag blog series and is a contributor to Ask The Farmers.
-She also volunteers as a moderator for #FoodChat and #AgChat Twitter chats several times a year, and is a member of the National Turkey Federation’s Marketing and Communications Committee.
+Lara is a contributor to Ask The Farmers.
+She also volunteers as a moderator for #FoodChat and #AgChat Twitter chats when she can, and is a member of the National Turkey Federation’s Marketing and Communications Committee.

 Lara is a farm girl from Hector, Minnesota – her parents, brother and nephew run the family’s corn and soybean farm.
 She has her own personal blog that often covers poultry topics, as well, along with gardening, recipes and family life.
-Lara and her husband, Jerry, a 7th grade social studies teacher, have a one son, Joe, currently a 7th grader.
+Lara and her husband, Jerry, a 7th grade social studies teacher, have a one son, Joe, currently an 8th grader.